2-Groups, 2-Characters, and Burnside Rings

-is the standard associativity.
 Any additive functor (for instance, a Morita equivalence) $F: B\mbox{-}\Mod\rightarrow A\mbox{-}\Mod$ admits a non-canonical strong module functor structure.
 One chooses a basis in each vector space $X$ that gives isomorphisms $M\boxtimes X = M \otimes_\bK X \cong \oplus M$ with a direct sum of copies of the module indexed by the basis.
 This leads to a strong module structure on $F$:

 We are looking at the class of $\sA^1$-module categories module-equivalent to $\sA^n$.
 A module-equivalence admits a quasiinverse equivalence that is a strong module functor.
 This includes the zero category $\sA^0$ that has only zero objects.